yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 7. Select **Next: Management >** and configure as follows:

     - Boot diagnostics: **On**

-    - Diagnostics storage account: **Create new and select a unique name**.
+    - Diagnostics storage account: **Create new and select a unique name, it may already be created**

     - Auto-shutdown: **Off**

     - Enable backup: **On**

     - Recovery Services vault: **Create new**

     - Recovery Services vault name: **WU2BackupVault**

     - Resource group (create new): **WU2BackupVaultRG**

     - Backup Policy: **(new)DailyPolicy**

     ![Azure portal screenshot showing the Management tab of the VM create blade, selecting the diagnostics and backup settings.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image134.png "Management settings")